Deathspike/animesync/README.md

 ### Metadata

-To add a series without downloading it, you can use:
+To add a series without downloading episodes, you can use:

     animesync add [seriesUrl...]

-To update all your series, you can use:
+To update metadata for all your series, you can use:

     animesync update